Agrael11/TachiOS/README.md

 #TachiOS
 This is try to make my custom operating system from scratch.
-I have no idea if it will work or do something, but I want to try it.
+I have no idea what I'm doing....
+Feel free to help.. pleaaase

 #Changelog
 **13.3.2016**